-In this article, we delve into the fascinating world of stock market bubbles through the lens of behavioral finance.
-Join us as we analyze the behavioral dynamics behind the following famous stock market bubbles, offering insights that not only enrich our understanding of past events but also inform current investment strategies:
+In this article, we delve into the fascinating world of stock market bubbles through the lens of behavioural finance.
+Join us as we analyze the behavioural dynamics behind the following famous stock market bubbles, offering insights that not only enrich our understanding of past events but also inform current investment strategies:

 1. The Dutch Tulip Mania (1636-1637)